Global HS&EP Accountability

 In addition to audits, HS&EP assessments are routinely conducted so that facilities have the opportunity to identify deficiencies and programs in need of improvement before their next audit.
 The assessments allow time for discussion on compliance strategy and recommended practices.
 In addition, they promote continuous improvement by identifying opportunities to simplify procedures and reduce compliance costs.

-GrafTech will achieve its vision to enable customer leadership better and faster than our competition through the creation, innovation and manufacture of carbon and graphite material science-based solutions.
-This success depends upon our continued commitment to conduct our business responsibly and in a manner designed to prevent accidents and pollution and to protect the health and safety of our employees, our customers and the public.
+GrafTech International Ltd. will achieve its vision to be the most customer focused, lowest cost producer of the highest performing graphite electrodes.
+This success depends upon our continued commitment to conduct our business responsibly and in a manner designed to prevent accidents and pollution, and to protect the health and safety of our employees, our customers and the public.

 Core Values and Commitments